Cookie Settings

 What is the best time of the year for a safari in Zimbabwe?

-“The best time of the year to visit Zimbabwe is from July to September.
+“The best time of the year to visit Zimbabwe is from June or July to October.
 This is the middle and end of the Dry season, which is most favorable for wildlife viewing.
 As the water dries out in the bush, animals gather around waterholes and rivers, which makes them easier to spot.
 The lush vegetation shrivels as the Dry season progresses and this also makes viewing easier.
-Note though that the Dry season is the southern hemisphere winter, and it will be cold at night and in the mornings.
-Particularly so on early morning and later afternoon game drives.
-The optimum time to see Vic Falls is from June to August, when there is lots of water, but not so much that the spray obscures the view. ”
+Note though that the Dry season is the southern hemisphere winter, and it will be cold at night and in the mornings, particularly so on early morning and later afternoon game drives.
+The optimum time to see Vic Falls is from February to September.
+It’s most powerful up to June, when the Zambezi River flows at its highest, but views are clearer as the flow decreases from July.
+The waterfall is less spectacular from October to January but emphatically still worth visiting.”

 2